Data Corruption and Loss¶

 (signifying the use of XML/RDF).

-Embedding metadata in files allows easy sharing and transfer of files across products, vendors, platforms, customers, without metadata getting lost.
+Embedding metadata directly in the image files allows easy sharing and transfer of files across products, vendors, platforms, customers, without metadata getting lost.
 The most common metadata tags recorded in XMP data are those from the Dublin Core Metadata Initiative, which include things like title, description, creator, and so on.
 The standard is designed to be extensible, allowing users to add their own custom types of metadata into the XMP data.
 XMP generally does not allow binary data types to be embedded.
 This means that any binary data one wants to carry in XMP, such as thumbnail images, must be encoded in some XML-friendly format, such as Base-64.

 The Dublin Core Metadata Initiative is an open organization engaged in the development of interoperable online metadata standards that support a broad range of purposes and business models.
 DCMI’s activities include work on architecture and modeling, discussions and collaborative work in DCMI Communities and DCMI Task Groups, annual conferences and workshops, standards liaison, and educational efforts to promote widespread acceptance of metadata standards and practices.